crykn/gdx-wiki/wiki/misc/wiki-style-guide.md

 Don't use non-alphabetic characters in Wiki page names, because not all operating systems can handle them when cloning Wiki as Git repository (for example, Windows doesn't support ":").

-### Notes on doc links ###
+{% capture docs-notice %}

-* Please note that there should be a space in between `ClassName (Code)` style formatting, in order to differentiate the two.
+- Please note that there should be a space in between `ClassName (Code)` style formatting, in order to differentiate the two.
-* Please make the format `ClassName (Code)` with the word `Code`, not `Source` or any derivative of that.
+- Please make the format `ClassName (Code)` with the word `Code`, not `Source` or any derivative of that.
 Consistency is key!
-*  If a link to documentation ends in a right paren `)`, it will mess up the markdown. take this as an example:
+- If a link to documentation ends in a right parenthesis `)`, it will mess up the markdown. take this as an example:

 ```
 http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/Texture.html#getWidth()
 ```

-when using the markdown formatting of `[]()` the end paren will mess up the link, so please remember to escape the ending paren (`)`) so for example, it should be :
+when using the markdown formatting of `[]()` the end parenthesis will mess up the link, so please remember to escape the ending parenthesis (`)`) so for example, it should be :

 ```markdown
 [Link to Texture#getWidth](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/Texture.html#getWidth(\))
 ```

-without the escaped paren, a 404 is imminent!
+without the escaped parenthesis, a 404 is imminent!
+{% endcapture %}

+<div class="notice notice--primary">{{ docs-notice | markdownify }}</div>

 ## Videos ##